Green-Avocado/CTF/pbctf2023/pwn/babygc/README.md

 ### addrOf and fakeObj primitives

-I had to slightly modify the above PoC to add more corrupted arrays, as allocating a new array sometimes claimed the old object and replaced the pointer to the corrupted butterfly.
+I had to slightly modify the above PoC to add more corrupted arrays.
+With only the one corrupted array, allocating a new array would claim the old object and replace the corrupted butterfly pointer.
+Making around 8 of these seems to prevent this, probably due to how the free list works in JavaScriptCore.

 We can then allocate many arrays which store a single `undefined` element to groom the heap, so that the next array with a single `undefined` element will at an address that is a little higher than the corrupted butterfly.